WBS-TW/CPxplorer/R/instructions_CPquant.md

 CPquant uses the deconvolution process proposed by Bogdal et al (Anal Chem, doi/10.1021/ac504444d) to estimate the relative composition needed from different standards to match the measured homologue pattern of samples.
 The underlying calculations are based on the CPCrawler R script by Perkons et al (Food Chem, doi/10.1016/j.foodchem.2019.125100).
 In CPquant, the deconvolution is performed using the nnls package (https://cran.r-project.org/web/packages/nnls).

+__The calculated concentrations are for those in the extract.
+The user can then export the results to excel and perform additional calculations to derive the concentrations in the samples__

 ## Input file